 What Rinpoche describes is reminiscent of what author Milan Kundera philosophized about in his book Slowness, a slender volume I ironically sped through in a night.
 Kundera explains how we live in a highly sped-up culture, and that our need for speed promotes forgetting.
 For example: If you want to forget something, you will pick up speed walking down the street.
 If you want to remember something, you’ll slow down your steps.

-With this in mind, Kundera warns how speeding up your life not only keeps you from remembering daily details like “Oops!
-Forgot to pick up more milk,” but also keeps you forgetful about overall life values and how to live your most enjoyable, passion-filled life.
+With this in mind, Kundera warns how speeding up our lives not only keeps us from remembering daily details like “Oops!
+Forgot to pick up more milk,” but also keeps us forgetful about overall life values and how to live our most enjoyable, passion-filled life.

 Meaning?
 The next time you find yourself racing quickly down the street, know that you’re not only running to your next appointment, you are literally running from contact with your truest feelings, needs and insights.